3 Baltimore Precincts To Stay Open 1 Hour Later For Primary Election

-BALTIMORE (WJZ) — State election officials have announced that three Baltimore precincts must stay open for an extra hour because they opened late.
+BALTIMORE (AP) — State election officials have announced that three Baltimore precincts must stay open for an extra hour because they opened late.

 The decision to extend hours of these three precincts until 9 p.m.
 Tuesday was made by the Baltimore Circuit Court.
 Votes cast during the extra hour must be done with provisional ballots, according to federal law.